polds/logrus-papertrail-hook/README.md

 ## Usage

-You can find your Papertrail UDP port on your [Papertrail account page](https://papertrailapp.com/account/destinations).
-Substitute it below for `YOUR_PAPERTRAIL_UDP_PORT`.
+You can find your Papertrail port(Accepting TCP/TLS, UDP) on your [Papertrail account page](https://papertrailapp.com/account/destinations).
+Substitute it below for `YOUR_PAPERTRAIL_PORT`.

 For `YOUR_APP_NAME`, substitute a short string that will readily identify your application or service in the logs.